Lyalpha/ifuanal/docs/tutorial.rst

 will be searched for when loading the instance and so a copy should be left alongside the pickle file.

-The instance can then be loaded later to return tothe same state, by specifiying the pickle file to load:::
+The instance can then be loaded later to return to the same state, by specifiying the pickle file to load:::

   >>> cube2 = ifuanal.IFUCube.load_pkl("NGC2906.pkl")